Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Conclusion and Future Work

 \section{Conclusion and Future Work}

-For the AVE localization task, we propose a video-level semantic consistency guidance (VSCG) network, which further models the continuity and plausibility of events as they develop in the time dimension.
-The ESCM module utilizes the video-level representation of event with discriminative semantics extracted by the CERE module to guide the modeling of video features.
-Specifically, we enhance the exploitation of semantic consistency when using temporal modeling networks (e.g., GRU) in the proposed ISCE module.
-We leverage parameter sharing to ensure synchronization between different modalities.
-Therefore, we believe that the ESCM module can be applied to other multimodal tasks in the future.
-Furthermore, for the AVE localization task, we propose the negative pair filter loss and the smooth loss in the fully and weakly supervised setting, respectively.
-Extensive experiments validate the effectiveness of the VSCG method, and the ablation studies validate the effectiveness of the proposed modules.
+\textbf{Conclusion.} For the AVE localization task, we propose a video-level semantic consistency guidance network, which further models the continuity and plausibility of events as they develop in the time dimension.
+Compared to previous approaches that focus on analyzing segments independently, we acknowledge the importance of contextual information and the temporal coherence of events within a short video.
+Our proposed ESCM module consists of two components, CERE and ISCE, for the extraction of video-level AVE representations and their exploitation, respectively.
+This allows for a more comprehensive understanding of the semantic consistency between different modalities and their contributions to the overall event semantics.
+Furthermore, for the AVE localization task, we propose the negative pair filter loss and the smooth loss in the fully and weakly-supervised setting, respectively.
+Extensive experiments validate the effectiveness of our proposed method, and ablation studies validate the effectiveness of the proposed modules.

-In this work, we adopt the initial proposed cross-modal attention module in the network to demonstrate the effectiveness of our proposed module.
-Even so, our VSCG network achieves state-of-the-art results.
-In the future, we would like to explore the video-level event semantic guidance in combination with the latest attention module and the extension of video-level event semantic guidance to other multimodal tasks, e.g., audio-visual representation learning and sounding object localization.
+\textbf{Limitations.} Although our proposed semantic consistency-based approach can significantly improve recognition accuracy, it will misidentify events as semantically similar categories when the semantics of the video in both the audio and visual modalities are highly similar to the wrong category.
+In the future, we would like to explore video-level event semantic guidance in combination with the text modality, e.g., labels, which contain explicit semantics.
+Moreover, we will extend video-level event semantic guidance to other multimodal tasks, e.g., audio-visual representation learning and sounding object localization.